sethchurch/project-spellbook/README.md

 6. Open your web browser and navigate to `http://localhost:3000` to access Project Spellbook.

-## Contributing

-We welcome contributions from the community!
-Whether it's bug fixes, new features, or improvements to the documentation, we appreciate your help.

-- Fork the repository.
-- Create a new branch for your changes: `git checkout -b feature/my-feature`.
-- Make your changes and commit them: `git commit -m 'Add new feature'`.
-- Push your changes to your fork: `git push origin feature/my-feature`.
-- Create a pull request.

-Please make sure to follow our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- We would like to express our gratitude to the creators of Next.js and OpenAI for providing the tools and technologies that make this project possible.
+- I'd would like to express our gratitude to the creators of Next.js and OpenAI for providing the tools and technologies that make this project possible.

 ---